girish979/Distributed-E-Commerce-System/docs/2 Microservices.md

-Set up Node.js with TypeScript for your microservices now, before moving on to Redis.
+Set up Node.js with TypeScript for microservices now, before moving on to Redis.

 Step-by-Step: Setting Up Node.js Microservices with TypeScript